tejesh-kaliki/two-pi-academy/docs/maths/trigonometry/formulas/trigonometric-ratios.md

 This table summarizes the values of sine, cosine, and tangent for common angles, expressed in degrees.

+??? youtube-video "Trigonometric Radios for Some Standard Angles"
+    Check this short to understand: **[Trigonometric Radios for Some Standard Angles](https://youtube.com/shorts/suxS4_qjSKk?si=CK0850gAhVQS9kJg)**

 ## Signs in different quadrants

 |                  | Quadrant I  | Quadrant II | Quadrant III | Quadrant IV |